surendragrover/Truecircle/PRIVACY_DEMO_MODE_GUIDE.md

-# Privacy and Demo Mode Implementation Guide
+# Privacy Mode Implementation Guide (formerly Demo Mode)

-This document explains the privacy-first architecture and demo mode implementation for TrueCircle, ensuring user data protection while providing AI functionality.
+This document explains the privacy-first architecture and Privacy Mode implementation for TrueCircle.
+All previous references to "Demo Mode" now map to Privacy Mode; deprecated aliases exist temporarily in code.

 ## Overview

 TrueCircle implements a comprehensive privacy-first approach with the following key principles:

-1. **Demo Mode by Default**: App operates in privacy mode using sample data
+1. **Privacy Mode by Default**: App operates using only offline sample data
 2. **Explicit Consent**: Real data access requires explicit user consent
 3. **On-Device Processing**: All AI processing happens locally on the device
 4. **Minimal Data Access**: Only essential data is accessed when permitted